ikrambenabdelouahab/FacemaskDetectionRaspberrySSD/README.md

 # FacemaskDetectionRaspberry
-Facemask Detection using Raspberry Pi
+Facemask Detection using MobileNetSSD model and Raspberry Pi